All Episodes

 No one is above the law.

-And the rule of law in a democracy.
+And the rule of law and a democracy has to be our standard.

-not even a former president of the United States.
+No person is above the law, not even the president of the United States, not even a former president of the United States.

 The intelligence community needs to do its risk and damage assessment about how Donald Trump's very reckless handling of these documents might have harmed our national security.

-This was not a mistake that these documents landed, you know, at Mar a Lago.
+This was not a mistake that these documents landed, you know, at Mar-a-Lago.

 This is what he intended.

-David, what we know is that tonight the Justice Department has launched this preliminary investigation into classified documents that were recovered from an office Joe Biden occupied and used at the Penn Biden Center, a think tank here in Washington, D.C.
-Uh, we are told that there are only a handful of these classified documents.
+But what we know is that tonight the Justice Department has launched this preliminary investigation into classified documents that were recovered from an office Joe Biden occupied and used at the Penn Biden Center, a think tank here in Washington, D.C.

 This according to sources who are talking to ABC News about this investigation.

-How significant is it that these documents were self-reported voluntarily turned over?
+How significant is it that these documents were self-reported, voluntarily turned over?

 It indicates a lack of intentional conduct.

-They are going at this, you're already hearing them equate it to what happened with former President Trump, even though it is uh very an apples to oranges situation.
+You're already hearing them equate it to what happened with former President Trump, even though it is very an apples to oranges situation even at a casual glance at this point.

-As I said tonight, a a brief flurry of excitement on the right about this prospect when this news broke about the Penn Biden Center.
+As I said tonight, a brief flurry of excitement on the right about this prospect when this news broke about the Penn Biden Center.

-The reason it was only a brief flurry of excitement is because in President Biden's case, uh, he and his lawyers appear to have actually done the right thing when it comes to these classified documents.
+The reason it was only a brief flurry of excitement is because in President Biden's case, he and his lawyers appear to have actually done the right thing when it comes to these classified documents.

 I'm confused.

-Just complete utter hypocrisy.
+Just complete, utter hypocrisy.

 But that's on every issue now, isn't it?